shchen-idmod/idmtools-1/docs/common-parameters.rst

 Global parameters
 =================

-The idmtool.ini file includes some global parameters that drive features within |IT_s|.
+The idmtool.ini file includes some global parameters that drive features within |IT_l|.
 These primarily control features around workers and threads and are defined within the [COMMON] section of idmtool.ini.
 Most likely, you will not need to change these.

 The following includes an example of the [COMMON] section of idmtools.ini with the default settings::